HELP US PUT AN END TO THESE DISHONEST PRACTICES

 Carpentry is more than a job.
 It is a time-honored, respected craft.
 Carpenters are the craftspeople who build the schools, office buildings and apartments that keep our economy moving and provide all families with opportunities to live, work and learn.

 Every carpenter deserves to be treated with respect, including the basic right to safe working conditions and assurance they are protected in case of an accident on the job.
-Skirting labor laws are bad for workers, families and communities.
+Skirting labor laws is bad for workers, families and communities.
 Foremost, it is bad for business.

 - Being paid a living wage with overtime pay on all hours over 40 per week

-And, we will encourage lawmakers to enforce the laws and take a stand against those who cheat the system and put carpenters and their families at risk.
+Talk with lawmakers: Encourage lawmakers to enforce the laws and take a stand against those who cheat the system and put carpenters and their families at risk.